Danish Internet Exchange Point

-Danish Internet Exchange Point (DIX) is operated by i2 in Kongens Lyngby north of Copenhagen, the capital of Denmark.
+Danish Internet Exchange Point (DIX) is an internet exchange point operated by i2 in Kongens Lyngby north of Copenhagen, the capital of Denmark.
 Two points of presence were opened since 2011.

 Its purpose is to alleviate the exchange of data traffic between networks that constitute the Danish part of the global Internet structure.
 The DIX was established in May 1994 and has most of the Danish Internet service providers connected.

 Technology

 The DIX offers several options to connect to the neutral net: